|Full frontal view after using red ocre||After washing off the red ocre|

 I think that this is quite an extraordinary detail that also shows that handwaving arguments against the authenticity of the Shroud are common but wrong.

-(April 7, 2009) The Vatican's newspaper L'Osservatore Romano reports that Barbara Frale, an historian and an expert on the Knights Templar, has uncovered evidence from the Vatican Secret Archives that the Shroud of Turin was in the hands of the Templars between the time it disappeared from Constantinople in 1204 and its appearance in Lirey, France, in 1357.
+The Vatican's newspaper L'Osservatore Romano reports that Barbara Frale, an historian and an expert on the Knights Templar, has uncovered evidence from the Vatican Secret Archives that the Shroud of Turin was in the hands of the Templars between the time it disappeared from Constantinople in 1204 and its appearance in Lirey, France, in 1357.
 The document relates the account of a young Frenchman, Arnaut Sabbatier, in 1287: "I was shown a long piece of linen on which was impressed the figure of a man and told to worship it, kissing the feet three times".
+But such a translation from Latin is probably wrong, where the word “linen” coulds actually be “wood”.

 This discovery would answer an old question about the whereabouts of the Shroud of Turin between Constantinople (1204) and France (1357).
 It is not clear, though, how the Shroud would have been given to Geoffroy I de Charny, in France.